 b.
 Outline content

-Modern policy making often includes references to other countries which, arguably, do better or worse in certain areas of public policy.
+Weeks 2 and 3: Modern policy making often includes references to other countries which, arguably, do better or worse in certain areas of public policy.
 But how do we know whether this is actually the case?
 Which empirical indicators are used for constructing league tables and benchmarking?
 Who is using country league tables for which purpose?
-We will explore how policy indicators might be designed as part of ¿policy packages¿.
+We will explore how policy indicators might be designed as part of policy packages?.
 We will also discuss ways in which country rankings, benchmarking and league tables are put to use in the policy arena.

-Two sessions are devoted to quantitative and qualitative aspects of comparative research.
-We contrast macrosocial and micro-social data, within-country analysis and cross-country comparisons.
+Regarding comparison of many cases, we contrast macrosocial and micro-social data, within-country analysis and cross-country comparisons.
 We reflect on regression analysis with small and large samples and associated problems/opportunities as well as the question of validity in cross-country comparisons and how one might investigate cross-cultural comparability using statistical techniques.

-In the remainder of the course we ask the somewhat counterintuitive question: ¿can we compare countries (cases) by looking at one country (case) alone?¿ We consider the various possible rationales for a single-country study, and look at the different ways that such single-country analyses might contribute to a cross-national comparative research programme.
+In the discussion of single cases, we ask the somewhat counterintuitive question: can we compare countries (cases) by looking at one country (case) alone?
+We consider the various possible rationales for a single-country study and look at the different ways that such single-country analyses might contribute to a cross-national comparative research programme.
 The role of single country studies in relation to the generation, confirmation and falsification of hypotheses and theories is discussed, and strategies of strategic single-case selection are explored.

 c.
 Student Learning experience

 The course consists of 10 two-hour weekly sessions.
-From week 2 onwards, sessions will be divided in an interactive lecture input and group/class discussions.
+Sessions are divided between an interactive lecture and group/class seminars.
 For the latter students are expected to have read and prepared relevant readings each week.

 Entry Requirements (not applicable to Visiting Students)